AguaClara/UASB/Reports and Manuals/summer2018report.md

 ## Previous Work

 The Spring 2017 team wrote and submitted Phase I of the EPA P3 proposal, detailing a proposal to design a UASB system to provide effective wastewater treatment for small rural communities without access to wastewater infrastructure.
 This proposal passed Phase I funding, providing funding for building the first model UASB reactor.
 The team also conducted studies on using plate settlers, angled plastic sheets within the reactor that capture rising particles, where they concluded that they did not significantly impact solids retention.
 They also found that biogas production within the reactor did not cause solids to rise out the effluent significantly.
-The full details can be found in their [final research report](https://www.overleaf.com/8107719xzjdzswjvtyj#/28623295/)
+The full details can be found in their [final research report](https://www.overleaf.com/8107719xzjdzswjvtyj#/28623295/).

-The Fall 2017 team began the design
+The Fall 2017 team began the design process for the UASB.
+The team worked on the influent system, biogas collection system, and the effluent lines, and created [design code in Jupyter notebooks](https://github.com/AguaClara/UASB/tree/master/Jupyter%20Notebook%20Files).
+The team also had its initial meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment plant.
+The team went over the design with Ed, and secured a space in the plant to set up and test the reactor using influent wastewater.

+In Spring 2018, the team focused more on specific components of the design, particularly the influent system and biogas storage.
+While previously the team had assumed the system would have continuous flow, a deeper dive into the hydraulics revealed that this would require around 6 millimeter to achieve our desired exit velocity.
+Given this, the team decided to move to a pulse flow system where wastewater is collected and then dumped all at once to achieve high flowrate.

+Meeting with Ed Gottlieb once again, he suggested two methods of pulse flow.
+The first is a tipping bucket system, where wastewater collects in a bucket on a pivot that will tip and dump all at once, then return to its original position.
+The second suggestion was to use a siphon to pull water through a tube and into the reactor.
+The rest of the semester was spent investigating these two systems to determine the most effective option.

+During Spring 2018 the team also applied for Phase II of the EPA P3 Grant, this time for $75,000.
+The application, found [here](https://docs.google.com/document/d/1ejsyrxgZOtswRr5hx-XJ22QQtn4LzLtoVheMF-YvFrs/edit), focused primarily on the design of a second testing reactor to run in parallel with new modifications to test the efficacy of the system.
+This funding would also be used for establishing a testing system in Honduras for field data.

 ## Influent Flow System

-One major design goal for the summer was to finish the influent system that delivers wastewater to the bottom of the reactor from a holding tank.
+One major design goal for the summer was to finish design of the influent system that delivers wastewater to the bottom of the reactor from a holding tank.

 <center><img src="https://github.com/AguaClara/UASB/blob/master/Images/Influent%20Geo%20Slant.png?raw=true">
 <p>